mars0i/free/doc/level.md

 value of `use-core-matrix`, which determines which namespace is loaded.
-`e*` is `*`, or elementwise matrix multiplication.  `tr` is matrix transpose, or the identity function for scalars.  `inv` is reciprocal, for scalars, or matrix inverse, for matrices.  `(id n)` returns an n by n identity matrix, or 1 for scalars.
+`e*` is `*`, or elementwise matrix multiplication.  `tr` is matrix transpose, or the identity function for scalars.  `inv` is reciprocal, for scalars, or matrix inverse, for matrices.  `(make-identity-obj n)` returns an n by n identity matrix, or 1 for scalars.

 The derivative of function `f` is called `f'` .
 A value of `foo` at the next level down is called `-foo`.
 A value of `foo` at the next level up is called